2021-FIIT-Bc-projects/BP-Kretinin-Topic_modeling/README.md

     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   ├── make_dataset.py         <- create a dataset from newsgrouns articles (currently unused, has been used
+    │   ├── data           <- Scripts to download or generate data │   │   │
+    │   │   ├── make_dataset.py         <- create a dataset from newsgrouns articles
-    │   │   │                              in functionality testing)
+    │   │   │                              (currently unused, has been used in functionality testing) │   │   │
-    │   │   └── make_wiki_dataset.py    <- create a wiki dataset from a Wikipedia articles dump (defined in the code) │   │
+    │   │   └── make_wiki_dataset.py    <- create a wiki dataset from a Wikipedia
+    │   │                                  articles dump (defined in the code) │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   │   │
-    │   │   ├── hyperparameters_tuning.py    <- hyperparameter tuning experiment, where multiple models are trained and compared
+    │   │   ├── hyperparameters_tuning.py    <- hyperparameter tuning experiment, where
+    │   │   │                                   multiple models are trained and compared
+    │   │   │
     │   │   └── train_model.py               <- LDA (multicore) model creation using a chosen dataset
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations